By Vlad Cuc, specialist in company formation matters

 A Singapore subsidiary will be subject to the same tax regulations applied to all companies registered in the city-state.
 The corporate tax rate is 17% in Singapore.
 However, there are companies which can use subsidiaries for tax efficiency strategies.
 This is the case of holding companies which can establish subsidiaries in Singapore with the purpose of owning shares on which they will be not levied withholding taxes.
 It is best to ask for accounting services related to the taxation of subsidiary companies in Singapore.

 Subsidiary companies can obtain EORI numbers in Singapore and trade in the EU on behalf of the parent company.

 As an independent company, a subsidiary must respect the same annual filing requisites as local companies.
 According to the Company Law, all companies must file an estimated chargeable income (ECI) form three month before of the end of the financial year.
 The company must also hold an annual general meeting of the shareholders in which the financial status of the business.
 One month after the annual meeting, the company must also file an annual return with the Inland Revenue Services in the city-state.
 Please note that there are different requirements for the annual general meeting which depend on the time of registration of the Singapore subsidiary.
 Also, for certain subsidiaries, audit requirements will be in place.

 Please note that will also offer virtual CFO services for your subsidiary in Singapore.

-Please contact our representatives in company formation in Singapore who can provide you all the information about setting up any type of business.
+Please contact our local representatives who can provide you all the information about the process of opening a company in Singapore.